European Blackjack – Rules, Tips, Strategy, and Differences

 What is European Blackjack?

 Variations occasionally feature two, four, or eight decks, but six remains standard.
-Payouts follow classic blackjack norms: 3:2 for blackjack, 1:1 for regular wins.
+Payouts follow classic 21 norms: 3:2 for blackjack, 1:1 for regular wins.
 Side bets appear rarely, keeping the focus on core play.

 Where Can I Play European Blackjack?